algorithmiaio/dev-center/_pages/algorithm-development/languages/r.md

 algo$pipe(list())$error$message
 {% endhighlight %}

-For more information on error handling see the [Algorithmia API Docs](http://docs.algorithmia.com/?r#error-handling).
+For more information on error handling see the <a href="{{ site.baseurl }}/algorithm-development/algorithm-basics/algorithm-errors/">Better Error Handling Guide</a>.

 ## Algorithm Checklist